sherry1iu/Search-and-Destroy-bot/src/voronoi/README.md

 # Graph Server

-The graph server takes an occupancy grid from file and does two things:

-1. Publishes the map as OccupancyGrid messages on the `/map` topic (configurable)
-2. Runs a ROS service that will return a Voronoi Graph in JSON format parsed from the occupancy grid
+The graph server takes an occupancy grid from file and runs a ROS service that will return a Voronoi Graph in JSON format parsed from a published occupancy grid.

+## Requierments

+* numpy
+* scipy
+* scikit-image
+* ROS

+## Running the Server

+0. Ensure a valid occupancy grid is being published and make sure its topic matches the global varibale `DEFAUL_MAP_TOPIC`
+1. Run the executable: `./graph_server.py
+2. Have some external code call its ROS service (or manually: `rosservice call /graph "{}"`
+3. Profit!

 ## Message Format